gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 regardless of local defaults.

 - Full e2e suite (`init`, `login`, `instanceInstall`'s 8-entry vanilla
-  matrix, `loaderInstall`'s 5-entry loader matrix — 19 tests total):
+  matrix, `loaderInstall`'s 5-entry loader matrix, `modInstall`'s 2 tests,
-  **145–149s (2m25s–2m29s)** across two repeated runs (`pnpm exec playwright test` directly, and `pnpm test:e2e`, both `CI=true`).
+  `modLifecycle`'s 4 tests — **25 tests total**): **187–200s (3.1–3.3
+  minutes)** across repeated full runs at `CI=true`.
 - Unit suite (`pnpm test:unit`, 145 tests across 16 files): **~2–3s**.
-- Combined: **~150s (~2.5 minutes)** of test time per OS.
+- Combined: **roughly 3.1–3.3 minutes** of test time per OS.

 `.github/workflows/all_os.yml` runs this on three OS jobs (`ubuntu-22.04`, `windows-2022`, `macos-14`) **in parallel**, each with its own 80-minute job timeout, each forcing `workers: 1` the same way.
-Only Linux was directly measured for this document; Windows and macOS are expected to land in the same order of magnitude — the suite is network- and install-bound against the same seeded matrix, not CPU-bound — but that is an expectation, not a second measurement.
+Only Linux was directly measured for this document; Windows and macOS are expected to land in the same order of magnitude — the suite is network- and install-bound against the same seeded matrix and the same live mod platforms, not CPU-bound — but that is an expectation, not a second measurement.

-The arithmetic that matters for a PR: because the three OS jobs run in parallel rather than in series, the wall-clock this suite adds to a PR's critical path is **one** OS's ~2.5 minutes, not three times it.
-The 3× only shows up as total CI compute — three runners each spending ~2.5 minutes on the test step, on top of their own build and lint steps.
+The arithmetic that matters for a PR: because the three OS jobs run in parallel rather than in series, the wall-clock this suite adds to a PR's critical path is **one** OS's ~3.1–3.3 minutes, not three times it.
+The 3× only shows up as total CI compute — three runners each spending ~3.1–3.3 minutes on the test step, on top of their own build and lint steps — roughly 9.4–10 minutes of test-step compute across the three jobs combined.

-**At ~2.5 minutes against an 80-minute per-job timeout, the suite comfortably fits a per-PR run today.** That is a statement about the current measured duration, not a recommendation — whether to split PR vs. nightly runs as the matrix grows is a call for a human, not this document.
+**At ~3.1–3.3 minutes against an 80-minute per-job timeout, the suite comfortably fits a per-PR run today**, the mod suites' added ~40–50s included.
+That is a statement about the current measured duration, not a recommendation — whether to split PR vs. nightly runs as the matrix grows is a call for a human, not this document.

+### Third-party flakiness is observed, not theoretical

+One full-suite run on this branch hit a real failure: `modInstall.spec.ts`'s "installs Sodium from CurseForge" failed on `addon-install-button` never becoming visible, in code that round's changes never touched and that had been green in every prior run that day.
+A re-run of the full suite immediately after came back clean (25/25), which points at a live-network flake in CurseForge's search rather than a regression.

+With `retries: 0` (`playwright.config.ts`), a flake like that is a genuine red build, not a retried-away yellow one.
+That is a deliberate trade-off, not an oversight: this suite installs real mods from real, live third-party platforms specifically so a break like the CDN key incident shows up, and that same design accepts that a third-party outage or transient failure occasionally shows up too, indistinguishable from a real regression until someone re-runs it.
+State this plainly rather than discover it by surprise: an occasional red CI run on this suite that a re-run clears is expected behavior, not evidence the suite itself is broken.

 ## Troubleshooting